WordPress SQL Injection: Complete Protection Guide

 Hackers are able to access your website by exploiting a vulnerability present on your site.

 In the case of SQL injection attacks, hackers exploit vulnerabilities in input fields of your website like contact forms, login boxes, sign-up boxes, comment sections, or even the search bar to insert malicious PHP scripts into the database.

 Does that mean having input fields are dangerous?

 The answer is both yes and no.

 Inputs fields like comments and contact forms are powered by plugins or themes.
-Like any other software, plugins and themes develop vulnerabilities that are exploited by hackers to carry out SQL injection attacks.
+Like any other software, plugins and themes develop vulnerabilities which is then exploited by hackers to carry out SQL injection attacks.

 It’s impossible to ensure that plugins and themes are following WordPress’s footsteps in preventing SQL injection attacks.

 Let’s take a form plugin as an example.